Etejerina/a-walk-in-python/day_5.md

 ___

-A **function** is a series of statements wich returns some value to a caller.
-It can also be passed zero or more arguments, wich may be used in the execution of this block of code, or body of the function.
+A **function** is a series of statements which returns some value to a caller.
+It can also be passed zero or more arguments, which may be used in the execution of this block of code, or body of the function.

 > A parameter is a variable in a method definition.
 When a method is called, the arguments are the data you pass into the method's parameters.